Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 7. Are we populating meta titles and descriptions?

-This for me falls more into the “On-Page SEO” bucket and should be handled on a page-by-page basis.
+This, for me, falls more into the “On-Page SEO” bucket and should be handled on a page-by-page basis.

 But.